Guilford Technical Community College

 - Guilford Technical Community College provides access to lifelong learning opportunities for personal growth, workforce productivity, and community service.
 We serve all the diverse segments of Guilford County's population, delivering quality educational programs and services, through partnerships with business, community groups, and other educational institutions.

-- The teacher population of 341 teachers has declined by 41% over five years.
+- The teacher population of 341 teachers has stayed relatively flat over five years.

 |Guilford Technical Community College||(NC) Community College Avg.|